-For a group of ESI IDs to be a distinct profile segment, the group shall satisfy the following requirements:

-- 1. The group is based on readily identifiable parameters, which are not subject to frequent change. - 2.
-The group is reasonably homogeneous as defined in Section 12.6.4, "Homogeneity." - 3.
-The group is sufficiently different from other existing profiles as defined in Section 12.6.2, "Difference from Current Profiles." - 4.
-The group is of sufficient size to justify its own profile segment as defined in Section 12.6.3, "Size."

-In the case of a small market segment, installation of Interval Data Recorders (IDRs) on all ESI IDs in the segment may be more practical than profiling.
+- (1) For a group of ESI IDs to be a distinct profile segment, the group shall satisfy the following requirements: - (a) The group is based on readily identifiable parameters, which are not subject to frequent change. - (b) The group is reasonably homogeneous as defined in Section 12.6.4, Homogeneity. - (c) The group is sufficiently different from other existing profiles as defined in Section 12.6.2, Difference from Current Profiles. - (d) The group is of sufficient size to justify its own profile segment as defined in Section 12.6.3, Size. - (2) In the case of a small market segment, installation of Interval Data Recorders (IDRs) on all ESI IDs in the segment may be more practical than profiling.
 A request for a new profile segment may be denied based on this consideration.
 ERCOT shall not be responsible for installing IDRs in such a case, nor for the costs of such installation.
-These responsibilities remain with the requestor.
-A CR always has the option to arrange for installation of IDRs for use in settlement for all ESI IDs the CR serves in the proposed segment, per Protocols Section 18.6.1, "Interval Data Recorder (IDR) Installation and Use in Settlement."

-Further description of these requirements and the information that shall be submitted with the request are detailed in Section 12.6, "Information Required with Request for Change."
-Evaluation of the request shall consider all nine (9)

-guidelines in the Protocols, Section 18.2.1, "Guidelines for Development of Load Profiles."
+These responsibilities remain with the requestor. - (3) A Competitive Retailer (CR) always has the option to arrange for installation of IDRs for use in settlement for all ESI IDs the CR serves in the proposed segment, per Protocol Section 18.6.1, Interval Data Recorder (IDR) Installation and Use in Settlement. - (4) Further description of these requirements and the information that shall be submitted with the request are detailed in Section 12.6, Information Required with Request for Change.
+Evaluation of the request shall consider all nine guidelines in the Protocol Section 18.2.1, Guidelines for Development of Load Profiles.